How to Get an Apostille in California (Step-by-Step Guide)

 The most common categories are vital records, notarized documents, court documents, and business records.

-Vital records include birth certificates, marriage certificates, and death certificates.
+Vital records include birth certificates, marriage certificates, and death certificates, each with specific requirements for apostille processing.
 For these, California generally requires a certified copy issued by the proper authority.
 A photocopy is not enough, and a hospital souvenir birth record is not the same as a certified birth certificate.

-Notarized documents include powers of attorney, permission letters, affidavits, and many personal statements.
+Notarized documents include powers of attorney, permission letters, affidavits, and many personal statements, which often require proper notarization before apostille submission.
 These usually need to be signed in front of a California notary public, with the notarization completed correctly and the certificate wording compliant.

 Court documents such as divorce decrees often need a certified copy from the court.
 Business records may include articles of incorporation, resolutions, certificates of status, or signed corporate authorizations.
 Depending on the document, you may need a state-issued certified copy or a notarized original.